Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/17_functions/_index.en.md

 </div>

 Not all functions are as transparent.
-Try looking at the code behind the `sum()` function, and you may be disappointed.
+Try looking at the code behind the `sum()` function and you may be disappointed.
 The most basic functions in R are "primitives," and are actually calling a lower level programming language than we can access through R. Looking at `sum` we see:

 ``` r
 function (..., na.rm = FALSE)  .Primitive("sum")
 ```

 You may also be surprised to learn that pretty much everything in R is a function, though often a primitive one.
-For example, we can look at the + sign as a function by warping it in ticks like so:
+For example, we can look at the `+` sign as a function by warping it in ticks like so:

 ``` r
 `+`